Praeneste fibula

 The Praeneste fibula (the "brooch of Palestrina") is a golden fibula or brooch, today housed in the Pigorini National Museum of Prehistory and Ethnography in Rome.
 The fibula bears an inscription in Old Latin, claiming craftsmanship by one Manios and ownership by one Numazios.
 At the time of its discovery in the late nineteenth century, it was accepted as the earliest known specimen of the Latin language.
-The authenticity of the inscription has since been disputed.
-However a new analysis performed in 2011 declared it to be genuine "beyond any reasonable doubt" and to date from the Orientalizing period, in the first half of the seventh century BC.
+The authenticity of the inscription has since been disputed, repeatedly rejected and affirmed, with one assertion of antiquity dating to the first half of the seventh century BC.

 Discovery

 The fibula was presented to the public in 1887 by Wolfgang Helbig, an archaeologist.
 According to some sources, Helbig did not explain how he had come to acquire the artifact at the time, although others state that the fibula "was first made known to the public in three short articles in the Römische Mitteilungen for 1887 where it is said to have been purchased in Palestrina by a friend of Helbig in the year 1871, or five years before the discovery of the tomb" – the tomb in question being the Bernardini Tomb whose treasure the fibula was later claimed to be a part of.